 - Copy the following files from your old Confluence installation to your new one:

-- Make sure you shutdown the old server before you startup the new one.
+- Start Confluence (make sure you shutdown the old server before you start up the new one)

 - If you are running the new application server on a different machine to the old one, carry out the following actions as soon as you start the new server: